 Basic advice for making colloidal silver with a simple home made generator ...

-If you are making colloidal silver for regular human consumption ALWAYS use high quality distilled, demineralised, deionised, or R.O. purified water.
+If you are making colloidal silver for regular HUMAN CONSUMPTION ALWAYS use high quality distilled, demineralised, deionised, or R.O. purified water.
 No exceptions ever!
 You'll probably have to buy it, but its not expensive.
-Water from simple, cheap 'under-sink' filters is usually not good enough.
+Water from simple 'under-sink' or bench top cartridge filters is not good enough.
 And never add anything to the water.
 Do not add salt or baking soda or any other impurity to the water to speed up the process.
+Increasing the conductivity of the water may dramatically increase the amount of silver dissolved into the water to undesirable levels.
 Any water that produces white mist soon after the power is applied is definitely no good!
-Read more about this on our 'Risk without benefit' page.
+Read more about this on our 'Controversies' page.

 The following method will at least produce colloidal silver with a useful silver content .

-Higher voltages give a fast clean result but generally speaking its best to slow the process as much as is convenient by using low voltages and keeping the electrodes well spaced.
+Higher voltages give a fast result but generally speaking its best to slow the process by using low voltages and keeping the electrodes well spaced.
 Higher voltages make colloidal silver faster, but lower, slower, voltages make colloidal silver better - this is one reason why the Silver Well automatically, progressively, reduces the voltage from about 30 to 3 volts.
 Slower speeds also make the process a bit more predictable.
 The higher the voltage, the further apart the electrodes should be.

 A bit of fuzz on the electrodes is normal.
 It's only the color of the water that's important.